What Is Niche Keyword Research – And How Do I Do It?

 Niche Keyword Research Takes Time

-Digital marketers who rush their niche keyword research often end up optimising their content for phrases that matter to them – instead of the people they're trying to turn into customers. content-written-for-humansIt’s all too easy to assume that you know what people are searching for, and pour time and effort into pillar or landing pages that are fundamentally incapable of landing in front of your target audience because they’re optimised for phrases that nobody actually uses.
+Digital marketers who rush their niche keyword research often end up optimising their content for phrases that matter to them – instead of the people they're trying to turn into customers.
+That leads to a very poor marketing ROI.content-written-for-humansIt’s all too easy to assume that you know what people are searching for, and pour time and effort into pillar or landing pages that are fundamentally incapable of landing in front of your target audience because they’re optimised for phrases that nobody actually uses.

 Content that’s “dead on arrival” as paramedics would say.